lowcoder-org/lowcoder/docs/build-applications/video-calls-in-lowcoder.md

 * Agora Application ID (copied from the Agora Project Console.
 Must be identical to the one used at the Agora Token Server)
 * Meeting Name: This is the Meeting Room Name.
 Everyone who knows this name can attend the Meeting.
 It should be a dynamic value, and you need to manage in your own Backend / Database the management of the Meeting Room Names
 * Host User ID: This is the Unique Identifier for a User in Agora Meetings.
-It _could_ be the UserID of Lowcoder Users - if your scenario offers Meetings only for Lowcoder Users.
+It _could_ be the UserID of OpenFlower Users - if your scenario offers Meetings only for OpenFlower Users.
 It should be a dynamic value, and you need to manage it in your own Backend / Database the management of the User IDs.
 * RTM and RTC Token are used when an Agore App Certificate and a Token Server is used.
 For each meeting instance, you need a fresh Token Pair.

 {% hint style="warning" %}
 A Meeting Room can be used for multiple Meetings.
 The Room is "open" as soon as created.
-Users who specify the same _channel name_ (In Lowcoder: "Meeting Name") join a common channel and interact with each other.
+Users who specify the same _channel name_ (In OpenFlower: "Meeting Name") join a common channel and interact with each other.
 "A channel is created when the first user joins.
 It ceases to exist when the last user leaves."
 The [Agora Docs](https://docs.agora.io/en/video-calling/overview/core-concepts?platform=web) can give more & deeper information to it.
 {% endhint %}

 {% hint style="warning" %}